Canon 200D vs Fujifilm X-T100

 |Fujifilm XF10« »||-||stereo||mono||Y||-||micro||2.0||Y||-||Y||Fujifilm XF10|

 |Fujifilm X-T3« »||Y||stereo||mono||Y||Y||micro||3.1||Y||-||Y||Fujifilm X-T3|

 The X-T100 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 200D vs Fujifilm X-T100

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-T100?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.